kyinmath/Super-Searcher/doc/compilation.md

 The packages zlib1g-dev and libedit-dev are to suppress errors about lz and ledit.
 The 3.7 branch is necessary at the moment because the headers move around every llvm version.

+Otherwise, to live on the top of trunk, follow the clang "Getting Started" guide, and use at the end: cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_ASSERTIONS=On -DCMAKE_INSTALL_PREFIX=/usr/ ../llvm sudo make install

 To compile, run "make".
 Or if your path is clang++ instead of clang++-3.7, you should change the makefile from clang++-3.7 to clang++, and llvm-config-3.7 to llvm_config.